 Jeremiah 17:9 states, “The heart is more deceitful than all else and is desperately sick; who can understand it?”
 This is a classic summary passage pertaining to the sinful status of mankind.
-Scripture is replete and consistent on the fact that all have sinned and fall short of the glory of God (Rom.
-3:23).
+Scripture is replete and consistent on the fact that all have sinned and fall short of the glory of God (Romans 3:23).
 Contrary to this truth, if children come into this world morally and ethically neutral then all they really need is education; direction, not correction: a good environment.
-Herein is the viewpoint of the Humanist, who believes that man is basically good and his greatest need is education.
-Since all problems are remedied with learning, there is therefore no need for corrective discipline.
+Herein is the viewpoint of the Humanist, who believes that man is basically good, and his greatest need is education.
+He reasons, since all problems are remedied with learning, there is no need for corrective discipline.

-In reality, however, this is a biblically naïve philosophy; there is a sin problem and it needs to be addressed immediately.
+In reality, however, this is a biblically naïve philosophy; there is a sin problem, and it needs to be addressed immediately.
 To illustrate this, study a baby long before he talks.
 He struggles against you, for example, during diaper changes or when you instruct him not to touch something.
 All babies possess a self-will that defies authority.
-Left unchecked this self-will will eventually bloom into teenage rebellion.
+Left unchecked, this self-will will eventually bloom into teenage rebellion.
 A child’s problem is not a lack of education and instruction.
-More accurately his problem is that which is stated in Proverbs 22:15a, Foolishness is bound up in the heart of a child . . .
-Proverbs defines a fool as one who refuses to submit to authority or reproof (cf. Ps.
-14:1).
-Herein then, in summary, is the biblical cause for the necessity of spanking.
+More accurately his problem is that which is stated in Proverbs 22:15a, Foolishness is bound up in the heart of a child ….
+Proverbs defines a fool as one who refuses to submit to authority or reproof (cf. Psalm 14:1).
+Herein then, in summary, is the biblical cause for the necessity of correction through spanking.

 III.
 THE CASE FOR SPANKING

 Proverbs 13:24 states, He who withholds his rod hates his son, but he who loves him disciplines him diligently.
-The Hebrew word for Rod (Shebet) means “staff or stick.”
+The Hebrew word for rod (shebet) means “staff or stick.”
 This derivation of the word refers to that part of a tree from which the same could be made.
 In ancient history it became the name of a tribe that carried them.
-Philologically, the word means “a tool of discipline.”
-In Psalm 2:9 shebet describes the wielding of a rod of iron over opposing nations by the Messiah at the beginning of the Millennial Kingdom (Cf. Job 21:9; 37:13; Psa.
-45).
+Derivatively, the word has come to mean “a tool of discipline.”
+In Psalm 2:9 shebet describes the wielding of a rod of iron over opposing nations by the Messiah at the beginning of the Millennial Kingdom (Cf. Job 21:9; 37:13; Psalm 45).

-The rod is a parent [who] in faith toward God and faithfulness toward his or her children, undertakes the responsibility of careful, timely, measured, and controlled use of physical punishment to underscore the importance of obeying God, thus rescuing the child from continuing in his foolishness until death (p.
-104).
+The rod is a parent [who] in faith toward God and faithfulness toward his or her children, undertakes the responsibility of careful, timely, measured, and controlled use of physical punishment to underscore the importance of obeying God, thus rescuing the child from continuing in his foolishness until death.1

 In summary, the rod, according to the Bible, is God’s specific means of dealing with, and is the remedy for, foolishness in the heart of a child.
 Yes, effective verbal communication is necessary too, but,

 Consider this in a governmental sense.
-The Legislature creates penalties for those who violate its decrees.
-It requires submission.
-Punishment follows a lack of submission to Congress’ authority.
+The Legislature creates penalties for those who violate society’s laws.
+Submission is required.
+Punishment follows a lack of submission to Congress’s authority.
 How would the people of the United States behave if the Legislature removed all penalties for violating its laws?
 Would “talking things through” with law-breakers be more effective?
 Does talking things through with foreign adversaries who violate agreements work?
 No. The lack of enforcement only exacerbates the rebellious nature of mankind.
-Anarchy fosters where punishment fails!
+Anarchy flourishes where punishment fails!
 Words without enforcement are ineffective.

-22:15 Foolishness is bound up in the heart of a child; the rod of discipline will remove it far from him.
+Foolishness is bound up in the heart of a child; the rod of discipline will remove it far from him (22:15).

-23:13-14 Do not hold back discipline from the child, although you strike him with the rod, he will not die.
-You shall strike him with the rod and rescue his soul from Sheol.
+Do not hold back discipline from the child, although you strike him with the rod, he will not die.
+You shall strike him with the rod and rescue his soul from Sheol (23:13–14).

-The instrumentality of the rod is the means God has ordained wherein foolishness is exchanged for wisdom and a proper fear of God and His authority.
+The instrument of the rod is the means God has ordained by which foolishness is exchanged for wisdom and a proper fear of God and His authority.
 It therefore matters little what we might think about spanking.
 The issue is this: will we obey God on this matter?
 Will we follow His methods for childrearing or not?
 Does Father God know best?